Diomedes: Book XI

-In the forenoon, the fight was equal, but Agamemnon turned the fortune of the day towards the Achaeans until he got wounded and left the field.
+In the forenoon, the fight was equal, but Agamemnon turned the fortune of the day towards the Achaeans until he was wounded and left the field.
 Hector then seized the battlefield and slew many Achaeans.
-Beholding this, Diomedes and Odysseus continued to fight with a lot of valor, giving hope to the Achaeans.
+Beholding this, Diomedes and Odysseus continued to fight with much valor, giving hope to the Achaeans.
 The king of Argos slew Thymbraeus, two sons of Merops, and Agastrophus.

 Hector soon marked the havoc Diomedes and Odysseus were making, and approached them.
 Diomedes immediately threw his spear at Hector, aiming for his head.
-This throw was dead accurate but the helmet given by Apollo saved Hector's life.
+This throw was accurate but the helmet given by Apollo saved Hector's life.
 Yet, the spear was sent with such great force that Hector swooned away.
 Meanwhile, Diomedes ran towards Hector to get his spear.
 Hector recovered and mingled with the crowd, by which means he saved his life from Diomedes for the second time.
-Frustrated, Diomedes shouted after Hector calling him a dog.
-The son of Tydeus, frequently referred to as the lord of war cry, was not seen speaking disrespectful words to his enemies before.
+Frustrated, Diomedes shouted after Hector, calling him a dog.
+The son of Tydeus, frequently referred to as the lord of war cry, had not been seen speaking disrespectful words to his enemies before.

-Shortly after that Paris jumped up in joy for he managed to achieve a great feat by fixing Diomedes' foot to the ground with an arrow.
+Shortly afterwards Paris jumped up in joy for he managed to achieve a great feat by fixing Diomedes' foot to the ground with an arrow.
 Dismayed at this, Diomedes said "Seducer, a worthless coward like you can inflict but a light wound; when I wound a man though I but graze his skin it is another matter, for my weapon will lay him low.
 His wife will tear her cheeks for grief and his children will be fatherless: there will he rot, reddening the earth with his blood, and vultures, not women, will gather round him."
 Under Odysseus' cover, Diomedes withdrew the arrow but unable to fight with a limp, he retired from battle.

 Book XIV

-The wounded kings (Diomedes, Agamemnon and Odysseus) held council with Nestor regarding the possibility of Trojan army reaching their ships.
+The wounded kings (Diomedes, Agamemnon and Odysseus) held council with Nestor regarding the possibility of the Trojan army reaching their ships.
 Agamemnon proposed drawing the ships on the beach into the water but Odysseus rebuked him and pointed out the folly of such council.
 Agamemnon said, "Someone, it may be, old or young, can offer us better counsel which I shall rejoice to hear."
 Wise Diomedes said, "Such a one is at hand; he is not far to seek, if you will listen to me and not resent my speaking though I am younger than any of you ...
 I say, then, let us go to the fight as we needs must, wounded though we be.
 When there, we may keep out of the battle and beyond the range of the spears lest we get fresh wounds in addition to what we have already, but we can spur on others, who have been indulging their spleen and holding aloof from battle hitherto."
 This council was approved by all.